A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Set Up The Research Project

 \subsection{Secure a Gold-Labelled Subset}

 Establishing \emph{gold-standard labels} (also called \emph{gold labels} or \emph{ground-truth labels}) for a subset of your data is essential for rigorously evaluating the performance of LLM-generated annotations.
-These labels typically come from a carefully curated subset of texts annotated using well-defined guidelines, ideally by trained experts or objective criteria, and serve as the highest-quality reference against which model outputs can be compared.
+These labels typically come from a carefully curated subset of texts annotated using well-defined guidelines, ideally by domain experts or objective criteria, and serve as the highest-quality reference against which model outputs can be compared.

-Aim for a gold-labelled subset that is balanced across categorical labels or ranges of numeric scores so that evaluation is informative rather than dominated by a few categories or score ranges.
-If you anticipate subgroup analyses (e.g., by time period or data source), stratify the gold-standard sample accordingly to ensure that performance estimates reflect those intended use cases.
+Aim for balance across categorical labels or ranges of numeric scores so that evaluation is informative rather than dominated by a few categories or score ranges.
+If you anticipate subgroup analyses (e.g., by time period or data source), stratify the gold-standard subset accordingly to ensure that performance estimates reflect those intended use cases.

 Crucially, keep this gold-standard subset \emph{strictly held out} from prompt examples, model fine-tuning, and training data to prevent data leakage~\citep{kapoor2023leakage}.
 Leakage can artificially inflate agreement between LLM-generated and gold-standard labels and lead to overly optimistic conclusions about model performance.